 This dimension describes how the individual relates to others as they accomplish goals.
 While some tend to thrive in competitive settings where they are rewarded for their individual performance, others prefer cooperative efforts and team rewards.
 Most people tend to enjoy both opportunities from time to time.
-A more competitive individual thrives during the negotiation and enjoys the accolades and recognition that come with closing a sale.
+A more contented individual will work with the buyer to achieve a win-win negotiation prior to moving to the close.